anezami/flask-azure-openai-app/README.md

 ### One-time: Provision infra + deploy code

-1) Customize `infra/azuredeploy.parameters.json` with your values or pass them via the script.
+1) Optional: Customize `infra/azuredeploy.parameters.json` with your values.
+The script also accepts parameters directly and generates a parameters file on the fly.

 2) Run the deployment script from repo root (PowerShell):